laminlabs/lamin-blog/docs/1000genomes.md

 The 1000 Genomes Project sequenced 3202 individuals worldwide to build a comprehensive atlas of human genetic variation.
 Analyzing the more than 100M genomic variants while managing thousands of files can be a challenge.
-Here, we will show how Polars and DuckDB help to efficiently query large, distributed datasets.
-We'll also discuss how lakehouse frameworks including Iceberg, LanceDB, and LaminDB help to manage the underlying datasets.
+Here, we will show how Polars and DuckDB help to efficiently query these large, distributed datasets.
+We'll also discuss how lakehouse frameworks including Iceberg, LaminDB, and LanceDB help to manage the underlying datasets.

-We will compare queries involved in a typical analysis of human genetic variants observed in raw genome sequences,[^1000g] using popular engines like PyArrow,[^pyarrow] Polars,[^polars], and DuckDB.[^duckdb] Genomic variants include Copy Number Variants (CNVs), Single Nucleotide Variants (SNVs), and small insertions/deletions (Indels).
+We will look at a typical analysis of human genetic variants observed in raw genome sequences.,[^1000g] Genomic variants include Copy Number Variants (CNVs), Single Nucleotide Variants (SNVs), and small insertions/deletions (Indels).
 In one dataset, we look at CNVs called for each individual, totalling 4.86M observations across 3201 files.
 In a second dataset, we look at a population-level catalog of all unique variants — CNVs, SNVs, and Indels — totalling 88M observations across 26 files.

 | #     | Variant types      | Grouping       | Rows  | Files | Example columns                          | Explore                                                                             |
 | ----- | ------------------ | -------------- | ----- | ----- | ---------------------------------------- | ----------------------------------------------------------------------------------- |